yennanliu/CS_basics/doc/faq_spark_hadoop.md

 - Polyglot
 - Lazy Evaluation
+	- Each RDD have access to it's parent RDD
+	- NULL is the value of parent for first RDD
+	- Before computing it's value, it always computes it's parent
 	- Spark will not execute the task untill there is a `Actions` operation
 	- there 2 types of RDD operation in spark :
 		- Transformations
-			- map, filter, flatmap...
+			- map, groupby, union, filter, flatmap...
 		- Actions
-			- count, collect, show, save...
+			- reduce, count, collect, show, saveAsTextFile...

 18'. types of Transformations?
 - Narrow transformation